-Zen Spot #35 — Mindfulness, meditation, wandering and wondering in the dark May 14, 2018 00:00
+Zen Spot #35 -- Mindfulness, meditation, wandering and wondering in the dark May 14, 2018 00:00

 Different street, different night

-Strolling down a shadowed side street, a woman walked quickly toward me on the opposite sidewalk, until reaching a doorway which she immediately opened, slammed and locked.
+Strolling down a shadowed side street, a woman walked quickly toward me on the opposite sidewalk, until reaching a doorway she immediately opened, slammed and locked.
 I am a giant.
-In the dark, if one is a woman, I suppose I would have protected myself, too.
+In the dark, if I was a woman, I suppose I would have protected myself, too.